scalatra/scalatra-website/guides/deployment/configuration.md

 whenever you add one.
 </div>

-The Scalatra bootstrap config class allows you to mount servlets or filters (or both) into your application, and define URL path patterns that they'll respond to.
+The `ScalatraBootstrap` config class allows you to mount servlets or filters (or both) into your application, and define URL path patterns that they'll respond to.